Table of Contents[Hide][Show]

 The Union Station Grille is the place to eat breakfast while staying on-site.
 Opt for the short stack (the pancakes are dreamy).
 The enormous portions mean parents can generally have a bite when the kids are bursting full of sugar and syrup at the end of the meal.
 The buffet offers all the typical breakfast foods you might find and also a made-to-order egg and omelet station.
 The coffee was exactly what a parent needs to start an ambitious day of touring St. Louis.
 The place is popular for events, so like everything — go early.
 Before 8:00 a.m. seemed to be the time to hit breakfast before others roused for the day.

-SheBuysTravel Tip: Due to the pandemic, a lot of hotels have suspended their shuttle service from the airport.
-It’s about a 25 minute rideshare journey to get from the airport to Union Station.
+SheBuysTravel Tip: It’s about a 25-minute rideshare journey to get from the airport to Union Station.
 The hotel entrance was one of the easiest pick-up points for ride share apps that we experienced.
 Very safe and well-lit with valet attendants present all the time.

 Other Great Holiday Opportunities Near St. Louis